-WAPHA and the WA PHNs are committed to developing open, accountable and respectful relationships with the diversity of stakeholders in primary health.
+WA Primary Health Alliance is committed to developing open, accountable and respectful relationships with the diversity of stakeholders in primary health.
 WAPHA has a range of formal and informal networks to facilitate stakeholder relationships.
 These include PHN committee structures as well as forums and focus groups to inform specific aspects of our work.

-To guide engagement with stakeholders WAPHA and the WA PHNs have adopted the Australian Department of Health’s Stakeholder Engagement Principles (DoH Stakeholder Engagement Framework 2005).
+To guide engagement with stakeholders WAPHA has adopted the Australian Department of Health’s Stakeholder Engagement Principles (DoH Stakeholder Engagement Framework 2005).